 I work on my own - so I have to focus on genuine enquiries for building commissions only.

-For serious enquiries I do offer a consultancy service which is refundable against your build.
+For serious enquiries I do offer a consultancy service.

 Most of what people ask is already covered on this website - please explore in detail.

 I get a lot of vague email enquiries which can easily be Googled - please do your own research!